arkku/burner/README.md

 ## Burning

 Before you can write ("burn") a PROM, it must first be erased.
-Erasing compatible EEPROM can bo done with the `E` command, but the chip type must first be correctly selected and the appropriate erase voltage must be present as the `Vpp` (some chips need 14V to erase while using 12V for identifying and programming, check the datasheet).
+Erasing compatible EEPROM can be done with the `E` command, but the chip type must first be correctly selected and the appropriate erase voltage must be present on the `Vpp` input (some chips need 14V to erase while using 12V for identifying and programming; check the datasheet).
 New PROMs may already be blank, which can be tested by issuing the `V` (verify) command.
-A blank EEPROM reads as all bits set (`$FF`).
+A blank PROM reads as all bits set (`$FF`).

 The write mode is entered by issuing the `W` command.
-In write mode, any valid Intel HEX line received is immediately written to the EEPROM and verified by reading it back.
-The microcontroller does not have enough RAM to buffer previous lines, so the final verification must be done by reading back the entire EEPROM and comparing the data on the host computer.
+In write mode, any valid Intel HEX line received is immediately written to the PROM and verified by reading it back.
+The microcontroller does not have enough RAM to buffer previous lines, so the final verification must be done by reading back the entire PROM and comparing the data on the host computer.

+Note that the 29C family of EEPROMs requires writing whole 64-byte pages at a time, whereas the "standard" IHEX lines contain only 32 bytes of data (when decoded), which means that every page has to be written twice (once at the end of each 32-byte IHEX line).
+This is not particularly harmful, but it uses twice as many write cycles and takes more than twice as long as necessary.
+A simple remedy is to encode the input binary into IHEX with 64 bytes of data per line.
+The IHEX library comes with a suitable utility, `bin2ihex`, that can be used as follows:

+    ihex/bin2ihex -b 64 <rom.bin >rom.hex

+Note that the executable `bin2ihex` needs to be built by running `make` inside the `ihex` submodule's directory, or `make ihex` which does exactly that.

-Since each IHEX line specifies an address, it is possible to write selectively to any part of the PROM – simply send only those lines of IHEX that you wish to write.
+Since each IHEX line specifies an address, it is possible to write selectively to any part of the PROM: simply send only those lines of IHEX that you wish to write.
 Retrying the same line is also as simple as sending it again.
-The burner prevents you from exceeding the size of the selected chip type, i.e., addresses will _not_ wrap around at the end.
-It is even possible to write the same PROM in parts, as long as you avoid writing different data to already-written areas (writing the same data is harmless).
-The `bin2ihex` tool of my `kk_ihex` library can easily convert binary files to IHEX starting from an arbitrary address.
+The burner prevents you from exceeding the size of the selected chip type, i.e., addresses will _not_ wrap around at the end but rather produce an error.
+It is even possible to write the same PROM in parts, as long as you avoid writing different data to already-written areas (writing the same data again is mostly harmless).
+The `bin2ihex` tool of the IHEX library can convert binary files into IHEX starting from an arbitrary address (argument `-a 0xAAAA` where `AAAA` is the desired address of the first byte).

-Write mode may be exited by sending either the IHEX end of file line or a single exclamation mark `!`.
+Write mode may be exited by sending either the IHEX end of file record or a single exclamation mark `!`.

 Note that writing the PROM may be slower than the speed of the serial connection, and the microcontroller's UART receive buffer is very limited.
 This means that the sender (you or your terminal) must throttle the speed at which data is sent.
-Software flow control (XON/XOFF) may be used for this, or you may simply send one line, wait for the response, and send another.
-The latter approach also has the benefit that you can observe errors as they happen, and is preferable.
+Software flow control (XON/XOFF) may be used for this (such as when copypasting the IHEX into the terminal), or you may use a program that waits for response to each line before sending the next one (e.g., the included `terminal.rb` does this, and also automatically retries lines on error).

 ### terminal.rb